 Children with ASD like predictability and routines.
 They struggle during social outings, meeting new people or visiting new places.
 Even simple meals in coffee shops or restaurants may become a potential battlefield with the child.

 One parent shared, having a child with ASD has taught her to be organized.
 Advanced planning, constant evaluation and predicting the child’s behaviour will form part and parcel of the family’s life.
 Parents become actively involved in the child’s life and take note of potential changes in the day or upcoming week.
-Whenever such a disruption occurs, they have to prepare the child of the routine change.
+Whenever such disruption occurs, they have to prepare the child of the routine change.

 “He was so unhappy throughout the trip and kept asking to go home.
 Hence, we cut short our trip.”

-Some parents would think twice about going for long holidays.
+Some parents would think twice about going on long holidays.
 For some children with ASD, the new experience and unpredictability of the holiday could be the perfect recipe for disaster.
 Parents with special needs children worry all the time.
 Will the child be able to cope with the flight experience, adapt to a new environment, accept the different culinary experience, and more importantly, can they accept the disruptions to their usual routine?